Katyusha-le/TuanLe_Automated-Price-Scraper-for-Library-Book-Procurement/README.md

 * **Plotly Visualizations:** Features interactive pie charts for market proportions and line graphs for tracking historical book prices across multiple scrape dates.

 ![Virtual Library Dashboard](dashboard/pricehistory.png)

+### 7. Closed-Loop Acquisition Ledger (Event Sourcing)
+The dashboard is not just a read-only reporting tool; it is a fully interactive, two-way application.
+Users can directly modify the library's inventory from the UI, with changes instantly syncing back to the cloud database.
+* **Interactive Inventory Management:** Users can check or uncheck a "Buy" box directly inside the Streamlit data table to mark books as acquired or returned.
+* **Free-Tier Optimized Writes:** To bypass BigQuery's strict DML (Data Manipulation Language) pricing blocks, the application uses an Append-Only Ledger (Event Sourcing).
+Instead of deleting or updating rows, the system securely appends timestamped BUY or RETURN actions, creating a fully auditable financial paper trail at zero cost.
+* **Auto-Syncing AI:** The moment a book is checked out in the UI, the BigQuery views update instantly.
+The 70B AI Strategist reads this ledger and autonomously drops acquired books from its future Daily Recommendation Reports.